AFriendlyIrin/FFX-Info/docs/rng/damage-crit-escape-icv.md

 ```

 ### Notes
-When there are multiple copies of the same enemy some additional RNG advances are performed:
+When there are multiple copies of the same monster some additional RNG advances are performed:
-- the RNG array corrisponding to the first duplicate enemy is advanced once for every duplicate enemy
+- the RNG array corrisponding to the first duplicate monster is advanced once for every duplicate monster
-- the RNG array corresponding to the each duplicate enemy is advanced once
+- the RNG array corresponding to the each duplicate monster is advanced once

 It is currently not known how these RNG values are used.